10cl/chatdev/README.md

 ### Chat Chain
-in Chat Mode, if you are in Chat Mode, then the execution of Prompt Flow will be in the form of Chat Chain, and the execution of Prompt Flow will be in the form of Chat Chain in the chat box. right-click to open GPTs in the upper right corner, enter your one-sentence demand, your input will be used as the input variable `${inputs.input}` in `Chat Chain`, and `Chat Chain` will execute the corresponding node according to your input.
+in Chat Mode, if you are in Chat Mode, then the execution of Prompt Flow will be in the form of Chat Chain, and the execution of Prompt Flow will be in the form of Chat Chain in the chat box. right-click to open Agent in the upper right corner, enter your one-sentence demand, your input will be used as the input variable `${inputs.input}` in `Chat Chain`, and `Chat Chain` will execute the corresponding node according to your input.
 The execution order of the node is from top to bottom.
 If the input variable of the node is satisfied, the node will be executed, otherwise the node will be skipped and the next node will be executed.
 ![chat-prompt-flow.gif](./screenshots/chat-prompt-flow.gif)

 ## ✨ Prompt IDE